-Ancient Hawaiians named this valley ‘Iao (Supreme Light) in honor of the god Io, and people came to the site to pay tribute to this important deity.
-The strange rock pillar that rises outof ‘Iao Stream, and is now called ‘Iao Needle, was once used as a natural altar.
-Swathed in green, it stands in the shadow of Pu‘u Kukui Mountain, which is the highest peak of West Maui.
+Ancient Hawaiians named this valley ‘Iao (“SUPREME LIGHT”) in honor of the god ‘Io, and people came to the site to pay tribute to this important deity.
+Once used as a NATURAL ALTAR, the strange rock pillar that rises out of ‘Iao Stream is today known as ‘IAO NEEDLE.
+Swathed in green, it stands in the shadow of PU‘U KUKUI MOUNTAIN, the highest peak of West Maui.

-A popular tourist destination, ‘Iao Valley is just a short drive from Kahului and Wailuku in central Maui.
-It’s a great place to take a leisurely hike and the ridge-top lookout offers a fantastic view of the valley and Kahului Harbor.
+‘Iao Needle has survived millions of years of erosion and remains the focal point of this lush, green valley.
+A popular tourist destination, ‘Iao Valley is just a short drive from KAHULUI and Wailuku in central Maui.
+It’s a great place to take a leisurely HIKE, and the RIDGE-TOP LOOKOUT offers a fantastic view of the valley and Kahului Harbor.
 To get a good look at the pinnacle, follow the paved pathway along the stream leading from the parking lot.